-For our 2022 peer group, the talent and compensation committee, with assistance from Aon, reviewed similar companies with respect to sector, stage of development and market capitalization.
-In guiding the talent and compensation committee in identifying the companies that will comprise the 2022 peer group, the talent and compensation committee considered the following key factors and parameters:
+For our 2023 peer group, the talent and compensation committee, with assistance from Aon, reviewed companies with respect to sector, stage of development and market capitalization.
+In guiding the talent and compensation committee in identifying the companies that comprised the 2023 peer group, the talent and compensation committee considered the following key factors and parameters:

-- Sector pharmaceutical, biotechnology and life science companies, as well as healthcare equipment and services companies, generally with a primary focus on medical device/technology and a secondary focus on pre-commercial biotechnology companies. - Revenues generally, less than \$100 million in revenue. - Market Capitalization \$600 million to \$6 billion market capitalization range and companies that have completed their initial public offering in the last three years. - Size generally, companies with under 300 employees.
+- Sector pharmaceutical, biotechnology and life science companies, as well as healthcare equipment and services companies, generally with a primary focus on medical device/technology and a secondary focus on early commercial biotechnology companies. - Revenues generally, less than \$200 million in revenue.

+- Market Capitalization \$150 million to \$2.3 billion market capitalization range and companies that have completed their initial public offering in the last three years. - Size generally, companies with between 75 and 600 employees.

-Based on the above market data, the talent and compensation committee in 2021 selected the following peer group of 20 companies that informed pay decisions for 2022:
+Based on the above market data, the talent and compensation committee in October 2022 selected the following peer group of 20 companies that informed pay decisions for 2023: